Mark Usher

 Biography

 I arrived at the University of Manchester in September 2010 to undertake doctoral research and began teaching in 2015 as Lecturer in Human Geography.
-In September 2018 I became Simon Research Fellow, starting a three-year project on green infrastructure and landscape-based governance in the UK, focusing in particular on the expanded professional mandate of landscape architects in urban planning and design.
-This builds on my PhD research which examined the role of hydraulic engineers in state formation and governance in Singapore, through the roll-out of different types of water infrastructure- canals, reservoirs, meters and desalination.
+In September 2018 I became Simon Research Fellow, starting a three-year project on green infrastructure and environmental restoration.
+This built on my PhD research which examined the role of engineers in state formation and governance in Singapore, through the roll-out of different types of water infrastructure.
 Previously, I completed an undergraduate degree in Sociology at the University of Sheffield, followed by an MSc degree in Environmental Politics and Policy at the University of Leeds.
-I have also been employed on a number of different projects as a research assistant and associate at Leeds and Manchester respectively, covering issues of climate change, environmental planning and community engagement, intelligent transport systems, and domestic water consumption.
+I became Senior Lecturer in Environmental Geography in 2023.

 Research interests

-Drawing on environmental, political and urban geography, my research explores how urban ecological management, planning and design impacts on public life and culture.
-I am interested in the social and political life that forms around and through environmental technologies and infrastructures, particularly in the urban context, and how they mediate the boundary between public and private, state and citizen, individual and society.
-My current project is investigating how green infrastructure and natural capital accounting is redefining local environmental governance under conditions of austerity in England.
-Previously, I explored how water infrastructure- reservoirs, canals and desalination- facilitated state-building in Singapore in a literal, physical register.
+Drawing on environmental, political and urban geography, my research explores how urban ecological management, planning and design impacts on social and political life.
+I am interested in the social, economic and political impacts of environmental technology and infrastructure, particularly in the urban context, and how they mediate and configure the boundary between the public and private, state and citizen.
+Past research projects have focused on the politics and governance of water and green infrastructure in Singapore and England.
 My general research interests include the following:

 • Green and blue infrastructure